BobFIV/PSU_CAPSTONE_F2023/README.md

 ## Acknowledgements

-Thank you to Exacta Global Smart Solutions for sponsoring and guiding us through the project.
-Without their expertise on oneM2M, and IoT solutions this project would not have been possible.
+Thank you to [Exacta Global Smart Solutions](https://www.exactagss.com/) for their generous sponsorship and for guiding us through the project.
+Without their expertise on oneM2M and IoT solutions this project would not have been possible.

 Thank you to Dave Gamble and other contributors for the cJSON library, used extensively in MQTT communications from the 9160 in our project.